 Eligible Hospital Information

-Medicare Eligible Hospitals
+Medicare Eligible Hospitals and CAHs

 - "Subsection (d) hospitals" in the 50 states or DC that are paid under the Inpatient Prospective Payment System (IPPS)

 The following hospitals are eligible to participate in the Medicaid PI Program:

 - Acute care hospitals (including CAHs and cancer hospitals) with at least a 10 percent Medicaid patient volume